gosukiwi/Pasukon/README.md

   ;
 ```

-The shortcut syntax has high priority, so it can go anywhere and there's no need
+The shortcut syntax has high precedence, so it can go anywhere and there's no
-for parentheses:
+need for parentheses:

 ```
 program